Dashboard

 Command palette

 Section titled “Command palette”Press / or Ctrl+K (⌘K on Mac) to open the command palette.
-Search for jobs, runs, or nodes and jump straight to them.
+Jump to any of the main pages, or search for a specific job or node by name.

-- Use it to query jobs and runs, stream run updates, and manage runs/queues.
+Section titled “REST API”The dashboard is built on a REST API at {prefix}/api/.
+Use it to query jobs and runs, stream run updates, and manage runs and queues from your own tools.